kode4food/interpol/README.md

     It favors producing dynamic content

-This is important because more often than not the templates we're creating are pretty much devoid of static content, so why is it that we need to 'escape' into a dynamic content mode using braces or processing instructions?
+This is important because, more often than not, the templates we're creating are pretty much devoid of static content.
+So why is it that we need to 'escape' into a dynamic content mode using braces or processing instructions?
 Why don't we just start in that mode and stay there?

 ```html
 <html>